jmatias/uiuc-twitter-geolocation/README.rst

 +------------------------------------------------------------------+------------+

-Given a raw dataset stored in a CSV file like the one show above, we can preprocess said data using :code:`twgeo.data.input.read_csv_data()`.
+Given a raw dataset stored in a CSV file like the one shown above, we can preprocess said data using :code:`twgeo.data.input.read_csv_data()`.
 This function will:

     1. Tokenize the tweet text.
     2. Limit repeated characters to a maximum of 2.
 For example: 'Greeeeeetings' becomes 'Greetings'.
     3. Perform `Porter stemming  <https://en.wikipedia.org/wiki/Stemming>`_ on each token.
     4. Convert each token to lower case.

-The location data can be any string or integer value.
+The location data may be any string or integer value.

 .. code:: python